-34 Contingent liabilities and commitments
+35 Contingent liabilities and commitments

-As at As at 31 March 2021 31 March 2020

 Claims against the company not acknowledged as debt in respect of:

 - Income tax for financial year 2011-12 where the company has appealed

+As at 31 March 2022

+As at 31 March 2022

+As at 31 March 2021

+As at 31 March 202

-During the current year, the Company has received a demand notice from the Income-tax authorities for the Assessment Year 2012-13 (Financial Year 2011-12), enhancing the returned income.
-During the year, the Company has filed an appeal with CIT(A), Tiruchirappalli against the said order.
+During the previous year, the Company has received a demand notice from the Income-tax authorities for the Assessment Year 2012-13 (Financial Year 2011-12), enhancing the returned income.
+During the previous year, the Company has filed an appeal with CIT(A), Tiruchirappalli against the said order.
 The Management, based on the experts opinion, believes that the Company has good chance of succeeding in the case.

-ii) Commitment towards capital expenditure as at 31 March 2021 is Nil (31 March 2020: ₹ 284 lakhs).
+ii) Commitment towards capital expenditure as at 31 March 2022 is ₹ 311 (31 March 2021: Nil).

-35 Events after the reporting period
+36 Events after the reporting period